exnext/shortlink/README.md

 ## reCAPTCHA v2

 The service supports reCAPTCHA.
-You must set fields into config.json to enable feature.
+You have to set fields into config.json to enable feature.
 The solution has used [recaptcha-verify](https://www.npmjs.com/package/recaptcha-verify) module.

 ```json
 {